 Chapter I – The Crossing

-Kagome walked with bent head and clenched hands, an overstuffed backpack weighing her shoulders.
-Her steps were hurried and determined.
-She was going home.
+Kagome walked with bent head and clenched hands, an overstuffed backpack weighing down her shoulders.
+Her steps were hurried and determined – she was going home.

-A bright light shone from her neck, swaying as she crossed rocks and upraised roots; the shikon-no-tama, whole for the first time in three years, hung at her collar.
-It glowed warmly, purified except for a small black prick—Naraku's final corruption.
+A bright light shone from her neck, swaying as she deftly crossed rocks and upraised roots along the familiar trek to the portal that had started her journey so long ago.
+The shikon-no-tama, whole for the first time in three years, hung at her collar, glowing and purified except for the small, black prick of Naraku's parting corruption.

 The woods around Kaede-sama's village remained quiet.
 Kagome glanced behind her; empty path and flattened grass were her only company.